nam3z1p/Mal_Dropper_Tools-Process_Hollowing/README.md

 # Mal_Dropper_Tools-Process_Hollowing
 Mal_Dropper_Tools-Process_Hollowing is an open source tool, primarily aimed to penetration testers and developers.
 It can be used from a Windows.
+This is just a sample code to study Windows PE Format.

 # Usage
 How to: